marthoc/kuna/info.md

 ```
 You must ensure that the directory exists before restarting Home Assistant.
 Given the above example, you would need to ensure that there is a "downloads" subdirectory in your Home Assistant configuration directory, and that the Home Assistant user has write permission to that directory.

-Refer to this page for further information on the `downloader` component: https://www.home-assistant.io/components/downloader/
+Refer to https://www.home-assistant.io/components/downloader/ for further information on the `downloader` component.

 ### Automatically Downloading Recordings via Automation